Back to top

 Pet therapy

 Interacting with animals provides a range of therapeutic benefits such as increasing positive stimulation and decreasing loneliness and depression.
-A number of our aged care centres receive regular animal visits to help improve mood and reduce stress.
+A number of our aged care centres receive regular animal visits to help improve mood, reduce stress and offer dementia support.

 Read more